arikaplan/mini-projects/README.md

 ## NLP star rating predictions using user reviews:

 Notebook showing NLP cabability in scikit-learn to predict user review star ratings based on review text.
+An ensemble regression model is implemented as well as investigations into models using Naive Bayes, Gradient Boosting, XGBoost and a random forest classifier.

-Also shows a method for calculating the 10 key words most likely to indicate a negative review
+Also shows a method using a naive bayes model for calculating key polarizing words most likely to indicate a negative or positive review.

 data available at: https://www.yelp.com/dataset/download